NateLevi/CellularSalesSwingApp/README.md

 ## Overview
 The Swing System App is a queue management solution developed to solve a common challenge at my Cellular Sales local store.
 This application streamlines customer assignments, ensuring fair distribution of sales opportunities while providing real-time visibility into the queue status.

+Please note that after periods of inactivity, the site may take a few seconds to load as the Render-hosted server wakes up from sleep mode.

 ## Problem Statement
 At Cellular Sales, we faced several challenges with our manual swing system: